 Spells 80, 78 and 84 Translated

 We began this present work with the spell numbered 80 by Budge, ‘Making the transformation into the God who giveth Light in the Darkness’.
 It later transpired that Spell 80 was the correct place to begin such a work—which seems obvious now but it certainly was not when we made the first draft some fifteen years ago, not as a linguistic exercise but for practical use.
 We agree with Bika Reed that such texts had more than one use, and that originally at least—for they were edited and recopied over thousands of years—their use was initiatic.
 The Papyrus of Ani was produced, according to Budge, during the second half of the 18th Dynasty, a relatively late time in the long history of the ancient Egyptian civilisation.
 Scribes and others entitled to full funeral rites would believe in the power of magical words and spells to secure a passage in the afterlife.
 Thus the papyrus was treated much in the way of a talisman.
 The use of such texts as initiatory devices involves memorising the words and images.
 Thus in speaking forth the words, the appropriate images are at the same time invoked.
-In fact, with much practice the visualisation technique is not required as such, for the words automatically summon the images and the powers associated with them.
+With much practice, the visualisation technique is not required as such, for the words automatically summon the images and the powers associated with them.

 Spells of the Papyrus of Ani

-By the time the Papyrus of Ani was created, the popular cult of Osiris had become dominant over all of Egypt; the far more ancient Setian gnosis was preserved through secret orders of priests such as the cult of Mentu at Thebes, from whence the Stele of Revealing.
+By the time the Papyrus of Ani book of spells was created, the popular cult of Osiris had become dominant over all of Egypt; the far more ancient Setian gnosis was preserved through secret orders of priests such as the cult of Mentu at Thebes, from whence the Stele of Revealing.
 The gnosis is preserved throughout the texts of the Papyrus of Ani, however, as with the Pyramid Texts.
 Most persons wished only to continue a dreaming life in the underworld.
 This was achieved through familial offerings and observances made to the Ka double at the mastaba tomb.
 This life in the underworld was seen as being much like the life lived on earth, though in an idealised form, consisting of rest, pleasure and recreation.
 Indeed, the underworld, Yetzirah, is a kind of mirror reflection or image of the terrestrial life, Assiah.
 In the (Egyptian) Book of the Law, Liber AL vel Legis, I: 49, the duality is likened to Osiris and Isis who are “not of me” (i.e., Nuit-Hadit), existing in symbiotic relationship.

 Abrogate are all rituals, all ordeals, all words and signs.
 Ra-Hoor-Khuit hath taken his seat in the East at the Equinox of the Gods; and let Asar be with Isa, who also are one.
 But they are not of me.
 Let Asar be the adorant, Isa the sufferer; Hoor in his secret name and splendour is the Lord initiating.

-The spelling of the name of Horus, ‘Hoor’, occurs in this passage uniquely.
+A spell of Gematria: The spelling of the name of Horus, ‘Hoor’, occurs in this passage uniquely.
 Hoor has the numerical value of 217, equal to Set (Σηθ).
 This is the “secret name and splendour” of Horus in the form of Mentu or Set, the Lord of Initiation.
 Aiwass, the intelligence that communicated the Book of the Law, would have it known that he was revealing a secret doctrine known only to a few—and not the doctrine of the Osirians.
 Set and Horus are a dual form of Nuit’s only begotten child—for she requires no paternal intervention to manifest her star or ‘son’.
 Hadit is Nuit’s power of manifestation or self-realisation.
 The key to this secret doctrine becomes clear if we consider the nature of Set, whose number is 217.

 Set … embodies the principles of dividing, cleaving, breaking, slaying and reversing.
 Set is the means of ingress and egress between the worlds, and of passing backwards and forwards between time and eternity.
 Set is the ‘slayer of the real’ who breaks the circle of infinity to beget creation.
 Conversely, Set moves through creation as the destroyer perpetually annihilating the forms he created out of chaos.
 His dwelling place is the desert, the burning and transforming expanse of the Abyss in which knowledge and the contents of mind turn to dust.
 Set is the double; he is always where consciousness, embodied by his twin brother Horus, is not.
 Thus he drives consciousness forwards—which may mean backwards, depending on one’s point of view!